EnactProtocol/encat-spec-and-tools/README.md

 ```

 ## Contributing
 We welcome contributions to the Enact Protocol!
-You can start by making a pr or joining our [discord](https://discord.gg/mMfxvMtHyS)
+You can start by making a PR or joining our [Discord](https://discord.gg/mMfxvMtHyS)

 > "Perfection is achieved not when there is nothing more to add, but when there is nothing left to take away."
 >